KyryloKuzyk/PrimeTween/README.md

 #### SetRemainingCycles(int cycles)
-Sets the number of remaining cycles to a tween or sequence.
-This method modifies the `cyclesTotal` so that the tween will complete after the number of cycles.
+Sets the number of remaining cycles to an animation.
+This method modifies the `cyclesTotal` so that the animation will complete after the number of cycles.

 #### SetRemainingCycles(bool stopAtEndValue)
-Stops the tween when it reaches 'startValue' or 'endValue' for the next time.
+Stops an animation when it reaches 'startValue' or 'endValue' for the next time.
-For example, if you have an infinite tween (`cycles == -1`) with CycleMode.Yoyo/Rewind, and you wish to stop it when it reaches the 'endValue', then set `stopAtEndValue` to true.
+For example, if you have an infinite animation (`cycles == -1`) with CycleMode.Yoyo/Rewind, and you wish to stop it when it reaches the 'endValue', then set `stopAtEndValue` to true.
 To stop the animation at the 'startValue'  set `stopAtEndValue` to false.

 Sequencing tweens
 ---